ropensci/dittodb/cran-comments.md

 ## Resubmission
+This is a resubmission.
+In this submission I have:

-* I've corrected 3 (possibly) invalid file URIs in man/nycflights13_create_sql.Rd, man/nycflights_sqlite.Rd, and README.md
+* Corrected 3 (possibly) invalid file URIs in man/nycflights13_create_sql.Rd, man/nycflights_sqlite.Rd, and README.md